pkivolowitz/asm_book/section_2/bitfields/README.md

 }
 ```

-In naive assembly language, these functions would look like this:
+In naive assembly language, this function would look like this:

 ```asm
 SetC:   ldrb    w3, [x0]                                                // 1